lightning-js/blits/docs/built-in/stats.md

 # Blits Stats & Performance Logging

-Blits provides a highly-performant, production-optimized stats and system logging mechanism.
+Blits provides a highly-performant stats and system logging mechanism.
 This feature is **entirely opt-in** and is controlled at build time using a Vite flag.
 When disabled, all stats code is removed from the final bundle for maximum performance.

+Ideally this is only enabled in development or test builds for performance validation.

 ## Enabling Stats Logging